Poojar4446/Study-Strategy/README.md

 👩‍💻 Author
 Pooja R
 Electrical & Electronics Engineering Graduate (2024)
-Learning Frontend & Full-Stack Development
+Learning Frontend & Full-Stack Development.

 ✅ How to add this to GitHub
 1. Go to your Study-Strategy repository